 SQUIRE (Standards for Quality Improvement Reporting Excellence) guidelines provide a framework for reporting new knowledge about how to improve healthcare.
 They are intended for reports that describe system level work to improve the quality, safety, and value of healthcare.

 If your final scholarly project includes copies of images, charts, graphs, handouts, forms, or other materials that you did not create, you must determine if the copied work is protected by federal copyright law.
 If it is, you need permission to use the work - unless your use falls under the fair use exception of the copyright law or is permitted through a creative commons license.
+The Fair Use Checklist will help you determine if your use is considered fair use.

 These tips will help you understand how to get permission to use a copyright protected work.